-Hannah Sanghee Park was born in Tacoma, Washington, on May 24, 1986.
+Hannah Sanghee Park was born in Tacoma, Washington.
 She holds a BA from the University of Washington and an MFA from the Iowa Writers' Workshop.

 Her book, The Same-Different, was selected by Rae Armantrout as the winner of the 2014 Walt Whitman Award from the Academy of American Poets and was published by Louisiana State University Press in 2015.